Skip to contents

 # This will center covariates as required by the model

-covariates <- capturetb::prepare_covariates(raw = new_inputs, mod = model)
+prepared_inputs <- capturetb::prepare_covariates(raw = new_inputs, mod = model)

-pred <- model$predict(covariates,
+pred <- model$predict(prepared_inputs,

 scale = "natural",